vflame6/vflame6.github.io/_posts/2023-04-19-compile-windows-programs-in-kali-linux.md

 Today we are going to learn about ways we can compile our exploits using Kali Linux and additional software.

 > Funny story: I was doing some lab on HackTheBox and I had to upload a compiled version of Rubeus.
 I had no idea how to compile Windows programs, and I had only Kali Linux.
 So I’ve started to search some pre-compiled versions on the Internet.
 And I really found a pre-compiled base64 version of the program, which did not work for me.
 I’ve spent a few hours on this searching, and finally I got the “right” version of the Rubeus, which worked for me.
 After some amount of time I’ve realized that I could do it much easier.
-It was so terrible🤣.
+It was so terrible feeling 🤣.

-# Cross-compiler
+## Cross-compiler

 If you want to compile your exploit right on your Kali Linux machine, you can use cross-compilation tools, like `mingw-w64`.
 It is used to compile Windows programs on Linux.